unfoldedRoses/webpack4-working-boilerplate/README.md

 this is webpack 4 boilerplate for transpiling js code with webpack cli setting

-however clone repo n say: NPM i
+however clone repo n say: npm i

 after that u can type : npx run dev or npx webpack-dev-server